 - Currently live in a rural or regional area of Victoria.
 A rural or isolated area is defined as an area with a Remote Areas (ASGC-RA) Australian Standard Geographic Classification of: RA2 – Inner Regional, RA3 – Outer Regional, RA4 – Remote, or RA5 – Very Remote.
 The Department of Health and Ageing uses this categorisation system for a number of programs related to medical practice in Australia.
 You can check the classification of your rural or isolated address on the Department of Health and Ageing website

-- You are eligible to apply if:
+You are eligible to apply:

 A William Buckland Foundation Scholarship may be held along with any other award or grant, provided the rules of such other awards permit this.

-- A statement of financial disadvantage
+- provide a statement of financial disadvantage

 Applicants are also required to provide two references:

-- An academic reference from the Secondary School attended; and
+- An academic reference from the secondary school attended; and

 - A personal reference from an employer, sporting club, volunteer organisation or other suitable source that can attest to the applicant’s character.